community-fabric/ipfabric-webhook-listener/README.md

     - `IPF_TOKEN` is an API token created in Settings > API Token
         - If you want to translate User ID to Username token must have User Management Scope
     - `IPF_TEST` will not send test alerts to the channel when set to `False`
+    - Notification Channels (Can send to both locations if both variables are set)
+      - `TEAMS_URL` is found when adding an "Incoming Webhook" on a Teams Channel
+      - `SLACK_URL` is found when adding an "Incoming Webhook" on a Slack Channel

 ## Running